 - offered food appropriate for their level of starvation

 - after exam, each bird is housed in an ICU ‘carry crate’ for security and to limit movement.
-They will stay in ICU to facilitate bandage changing and administering of medications.
+They will stay in ICU to monitor food intake and output, facilitate any needed bandage changing, and administering of medications.

 Once birds are stable, healed and off medication, they can be transferred to large flight areas for physical therapy — exercising muscles into shape, working out joint injuries, and gaining confidence flying.
 Click here to help support patient care.